NaohiroTamura/cross-sms-aarch64.sh/README.md

 ### 3.7 Finalizing provisioning conﬁguration

-In order to create aarch64 bootstrap, please make sure to install *warewulf-provision-initramfs-aarch64-ohpc* package into SMS x86_64.
+In order to create aarch64 bootstrap, please make sure to install *warewulf-provision-initramfs-aarch64-ohpc* package and *warewulf-provision-server-ipxe-aarch64-ohpc* package into SMS x86_64.

 The kernel version of the aarch64 initial OBS image is different from the kernel version of SMS x86_64.
 So please check the version as